MinghuiChen43/awesome-deep-phenomena/README.md

 ### Emergence and Phase Transitions: 2024

+- Grokking at the Edge of Linear Separability. [[paper]](https://arxiv.org/abs/2410.04489)
+  - Alon Beck, Noam Levi, Yohai Bar-Sinai.
+  - Key Word: Grokking.
+  - <details><summary>Digest</summary> This paper investigates the generalization properties of binary logistic classification and the phenomenon of grokking—delayed generalization with non-monotonic test loss.
+The authors study a random feature model and show that grokking is amplified when the training set is nearly linearly separable.
+They prove that if the data is linearly separable from the origin, the model overfits due to the implicit bias of logistic loss.
+However, for non-separable data, the model generalizes perfectly asymptotically, though early overfitting can occur.
+The study also finds that near the transition to linear separability, the model can overfit for extended periods before generalizing, drawing parallels to critical phenomena in physical systems.

 - Information-Theoretic Foundations for Neural Scaling Laws. [[paper]](https://arxiv.org/abs/2407.01456)
   - Hong Jun Jeon, Benjamin Van Roy.
   - Key Word: Information Theory; Neural Scaling Laws.